Wireup

 ๐ Share Services Between Application and CLI¶

-Share the service layer between your web application and its accompanying CLI using Wireup.
+Share the service layer between web applications and their accompanying CLIs using Wireup.

 Integrate with popular frameworks for a smoother developer experience.
 Integrations manage request scopes, injection in endpoints, and lifecycle of services.